 Please be advised that if you drop via the Bergen Portal, you must confirm the drop and verify “My Class Schedule” link, just to make sure if the current schedule is updated accordingly.

-Don’t forget to check/review your student finance account summary statement.
+Don’t forget to check/view your Student Finance/account summary statement.

-Option 2: Go to the college Registration Center located in Room A-129, Pitkin Education Center for in-person assistance.
+- Option 2: Go to the college’s One-Stop Center/Registration Office located in Pitkin Education Center for in-person assistance.